Nagaraja-Kamatar/pet/README.md

 After installation, follow these instructions to use the project:
 1. Start the application: [provide details on how to start the application]
 2. Create a user account or log in if you already have one.
-3. Explore the features and add your pet's information.